Your feedback has been sent to our team.

 3.58

-A design project extending throughout the fall semester.
-Involves the study of an actual open-ended situation.
-Includes problem formulation, data collection, analysis and interpretation, model building & analysis, and generation of solutions.
-Prerequisite: must have successfully completed 6 or more courses in the standard SYS curriculum (SYS 2001, SYS 2202, and 4 of the following: SYS 3021, SYS 3023, SYS 3034, SYS 3060, and SYS 3062).
+A design project extending throughout the fall and spring semesters.
+Involves the study of a real-world, open-ended situation, including problem formulation, data collection, analysis and interpretation, model building and analysis, and generation of solutions.
+Students work on the same project with the same team in SYS 4053 and 4054 in subsequent semesters.
+Pre-requisites: SYS 2001 and SYS 2202 and FOUR of the following (SYS 3021 or SYS 3023 or SYS 3034 or SYS 3060 or SYS 3062)

 3.89